This page contains the conditions governing the grant to be made by the Alan Edward Higgs Charity (“we”) to (“you”).

 We are entitled to end the grant arrangements immediately, cancel any future grant payments and recover any grant payments we have already made if we decide that the project is not progressing to our reasonable satisfaction.

 In any case, if you do not take up a grant within 12 months of this agreement, we will withdraw it.

 All communications between us and you shall be in (or confirmed in) writing and will include the reference number which appears on the front of this grant confirmation letter.
-“Writing” includes fax and e-mail messages.
+“Writing” to include fax and all forms of electronic communication.

 These arrangements are governed by English law.

 All grants are subject to the timely receipt of progress reports and a detailed final report on the impact made by the grant.

 A final report is required within fourteen months of the final grant payment.
 The final report will refer back to the impact/outcomes that you listed in your original grant application and we expect you to explain the extent to which these were achieved.
 We will write to you approximately three months before the deadline for the final report with detailed information about what is required